section-engineering-education/engineering-education/content/articles/full-stack-reactive-website-in-Django/index.md

 2. Take note that you have to load `unicorn` at the top of the Django HTML template.
 3. You also added the `unicorn_scripts` into the Django HTML template and added the `crsf_token` in the template as well.

-> The Unicorn library follows the best practices of Django and therefore it requires a `CRSF` token to be set on any page that is a component.
-This ensures that no nefarious AJAX POSTs can be executed.
+> According to Unicorn, the library follows the best practices of Django and therefore it requires a `CRSF` token to be set on any page that is a component.
+This guarantees that no nefarious AJAX POSTs can be done.

-Unicorn has the concept of component, to refer to a set of interactive functionality that can be put inside the template.
+Also, according to Unicorn, it has the concept of component, to refer to a set of an interactive functionality that can be put inside the template.
 In the `index.html` file, you added a `book` component.

+Furthermore, a component consists of:
-A component consists of a **Django HTML template** with specific tags and a **Python view class** which provides the backend code for the template.
+**Django HTML template** including particular tags.
+**Python view class** which gives the backend logic for the template.

 ### Adding and Deleting Books